dimitri/pgloader/pgloader.1.md

 		fields with their data type.
 A standard data type conversion from DBF to PostgreSQL is done.

+      - *create no tables*

+	    When this option is listed, pgloader skips the creation of table before lading data, target tables must then already exist.

 	  - *create indexes*

 	    When this option is listed, pgloader gets the definitions of all the indexes found in the MySQL database and create the same set of index definitions against the PostgreSQL database.

+      - *create no indexes*

+	    When this option is listed, pgloader skips the creating indexes.

       - *foreign keys*